 Loki - The trickster god - gets into lots of mischiefs.

 Idun - Her golden apples keep the gods immortal.
 (Also spelled Idunn).

 Heimdall - Guardian of Asgard.
 He protects the Aesir from the Bifrost Bridge.

 Frigg - Odin's wife

 Gods from Vanaheim are called the Vanir.
-The Aesir and Vanir used to be enemies and they fought for a long time.
-Eventually the two groups called a truce.
-In good faith they traded members to each other.
+The Aesir and Vanir used to be enemies, and they fought for a long time.
+Eventually, the two groups reached a truce.
+In good faith, they traded members with each other.
 The gods listed below are now commonly known as honorary members of the Aesir (or the Aesir-Vanir):